 #3 Colourful Leheriya Safas

-Sabyasachi gave us #SafaGoals with leheriya safas in his latest Spring Summer 2018 collection!
+Sabyasachi gave us #SafaGoals with the leheriya pagdi in his Spring Summer 2018 collection!
 Leheriya fabrics usually come in bright hues and you can easily use them to add a pop of colour to a dull outfit.

-Red Silk Leheriya Safa To Add Colour To A Groom’s Simple Sherwani
+Red Silk Leheriya Wedding Safa for Groom To Add Colour To His Simple Sherwani

 Leheriya Safas with bright Nehru Jackets/Bandis & Floral Kurtas: A Riot Of Colours!